Breaking the Cycle of Burnout: Smarter Alarm Management for Better Care

 Too many nurses know the feeling: constant exhaustion, emotional withdrawal, and disillusionment towards the job you once loved.
-Nurses don’t go into healthcare because it’s easy (long shifts, demanding workloads, and close proximity to illness and death are all part of the job).
-However, at a certain point, your passion for helping others can feel overpowered by the weight of burnout.
+While nurses don’t go into healthcare because it’s easy, everyday tiredness and job stress can gradually evolve into something more serious.
+And over time, the passion that brought nurses into healthcare can feel crushed by burnout.

 Understanding the Causes of Nurse Burnout